aditya-9090/Infinity-Blogs/README.md

-# MERN Blog Application 🌐
+# INFINITY Blog Application 🌐

 A simple and powerful blog application built with the MERN stack, enabling users to create, read, update, and delete blog posts, with additional features like image uploads and filtering.